fardad-d1ce/Google-Advanced-Data-Analytics-Project/README.md

 # 📊 Google Advanced Data Analytics Portfolio

 Welcome to my portfolio repository!
-This collection features all the hands-on projects I completed as part of the **Google Advanced Data Analytics Certificate**.
-Each project demonstrates applied skills in data cleaning, analysis, machine learning, and visualization using Python, SQL, and modern data tools.
+This collection features some of the hands-on projects I completed as part of the **Google Advanced Data Analytics Certificate**.
+Each project demonstrates applied skills in data cleaning, analytics, machine learning, and visualization via severa Python packages, e.g. matplotlib, seaborn, statsmodels, scikit-learn, xgboost, etc.

 ---